 Can tulips be forced to bloom indoors on plain water?

-At the root of it all: Tulip bulbs supported by marbles to bloom on plain water.
-Glass vases show the beauty in roots.
 Tulip bulbs can be forced into bloom indoors, much like amaryllis, paperwhites and hyacinths.
 I am in my third year of forcing them to bloom on only plain water in vases filled with small stones or florist marbles.

 This year, with several inches of snow still lingering, I have an indoor garden that's giving me a happy jumpstart on spring.